WarwickRSE/mostest/Readme.md

 - 02_Asserting - using 'assert' to test for truth or falsity of conditions
 - \* 03_Asserting_part2 - a bit more about assert and exception handling
 - 04_FirstTesting - writing useful tests for a first simple function
-- 04A_ReallyExercisingSum - a broken sum function to check your work. **Please don't look at the code in** 'SecretFunction/OiYou.py' - this is a broken sum to test you!
+- 04A_ReallyExercisingSum - a broken sum function to check your work. *Please don't look at the code in* 'SecretFunction/OiYou.py' - this is a broken sum to test you!
-- 05_TestingIsNotDoingItAgain - as the title says, this exercise gets you thinking about the importance of not re-writing the same code and calling it a test
+- 05_CheckingADifferentWay - as the title says, this exercise gets you thinking about the importance of not re-writing the same code and calling it a test
+- 05A_ReallyCheckingRoots - explores an inexact root-finder, with similar problems to the previous exercise
-- 06_NegativeSpaceTesting - 'negative space' is the things a code shouldn't do - and it's important to test these as well as the things it should
+- 06_NegativeSpace- 'negative space' is the things a code shouldn't do - and it's important to test these as well as the things it should
-- \* Advanced 07_TDD_lite - a quick exercise in Test Driven Development
+- \* Advanced 07_TDD_lite - a quick exercise in Test Driven Development, with a nice Easter-Egg if you're interested in early computers.
+The "CDC 6600" was a super fast computer in the mid 60s!
-- \* Advanced 08_FloatingPoint_extras - some extra stuff about numbers which can be important later
+- \* Advanced 08_FloatingPoint - some extra stuff about numbers which can be important in real situations
 - \* Advanced 09_CoveringTheBases - why testing every line of code still doesn't make you certain

 ### PyTest Examples